aragon/hack/docs/guides-agent-app.md

 Running the above will create a vote in B. Again we'll need to vote *yes* to confirm the minting.

-As before, you can either do this through the UI or run the same command we ran at the end of step 2 with one small modification.

-This time the first argument to `"vote"` will be a `1` and not a `0`, since the id of this new vote is 1.
+As before, you can either do this through the UI or run the same command we ran at the end of step 2 with one small modification: This time the first argument to `"vote"` will be a `1` and not a `0`, since the id of this new vote is 1.
 Not that vote ids start at 0 and increment by 1 each time a vote is created.

 *...Supplement with Visual explanation (UI)?*